List of Australian divisions in World War II

 The following is a list of Australian divisions in World War II, including all divisions raised within the Australian Army during World War II.
 A total of 15 such formations were established by the army during the war; of these, four infantry divisions served as part of the Second Australian Imperial Force, along with one armoured division.
 Two other armoured divisions were formed as part of the Militia, as well as eight other infantry divisions.
-The 2nd AIF formations provided the Militia formations were employed mainly for home defence and many were only partially formed before being broken up without seeing combat.
+The 2nd AIF formations provided the bulk of Australia's deployed forces, while many of the Militia formations were employed mainly for home defence and many were only partially formed before being broken up without seeing combat.
 Nevertheless, two Militia divisions were deployed as formed units, and elements of several others also fought overseas during the war.